The Isle of Barra

 Still not convinced?
 Read on.

-Gliding down onto the shimmering sands of the beach at Barra Airport is not your everyday aviation experience and should feature somewhere on every travel wish-list.
-It is the only commercial beach landing IN THE WORLD and the flight times are, of course, dictated by the tides.
+Gliding down onto the shimmering sands of the beach at Barra Airport is not your everyday aviation experience – this is exactly why it should feature on everyone’s travel wish-list.
+It is the only commercial beach landing in the world and the flight times are, of course, dictated by the tides.

 The approach to Barra really would have you convinced it was somewhere far more exotic.
 Famous as it is, the flight is always met by a crowd of spectators eager to capture the pocket-sized plane on its decent.